 NCFJE is dedicated to providing fast, discreet, and dignified services to all sectors of the Jewish community.

-— Thanks to this career of 30 years in the value-added real estate investments, Jacob Frydman, supports the efforts of the National Committee for Furtherance of Jewish Education (NCFJE) to help underprivileged families in the New York metro area, partake in Passover Seder.
-Frydman believes that the centuries-old practice of giving to “the wheat fund,” or Ma'ot Chitim, which exists to provide low-income families with matzah and other gifts during Passover, is an important responsibility for those who are able to help the less fortunate and feels honored to be able to participate in this special Mitzvah.
+Jacob Frydman, whose career spans 3 decades in value-added real estate investments, joined forces with the National Committee for Furtherance of Jewish Education (NCFJE) to ensure hundreds of underprivileged families in the New York metro area participate in the Passover Seder.
+Frydman believes that the centuries-old practice of giving to “the wheat fund,” or Ma'ot Chitim, which exists to provide low-income families with matzah and other gifts during Passover, is an important responsibility for those who are able to help the less fortunate and feels honored to be able to participate in this special Mitzvah.— Property expert

 NCFJE is dedicated to providing fast, discreet, and dignified services to all sectors of the Jewish community.
 Since 1940, its many programs have been offering protection, food, and education to thousands around the nation.
 Chabad-Lubavitch, the Hasidic movement known for outreach to the community in the spirit of brotherly love, is the principal on which NCFJE was founded.
 Among the variety of educational and social services offered by the NCFJE, there are programs built around the holidays, including Passover, aimed at ensuring that the financially struggling Jewish families in the community are able to properly enjoy the essential holiday traditions and festivities.